Water Quality Management Framework

 You can incorporate all or some the framework’s steps into comprehensive planning practices, such as catchment management plans, and relatively small-scale and focused issues.

-Steps in the framework interact with each other and with related activities, such as
+Steps in the framework interact with each other and with related activities, such as water quality monitoring.

 Step 1 — Examine current understanding